-Revenue allow for a maximum amount of 70% of the employee’s Average Net Weekly Pay* to be subsidised by the Department of Employment Affairs and Social Protection (DEASP) and a maximum amount of 30% of the employee’s Average Net Weekly Pay to be topped up by employers.
+In an effort to allow employers to continue to pay their employees the amount they would normally be paid, Revenue have allowed for a maximum amount of 70% of the employee’s Average Net Weekly Pay to be subsidised by the Department of Employment Affairs and Social Protection (DEASP) and a maximum amount of 30% of the employee’s Average Net Weekly Pay to be topped up by employers.
 More information on this is provided below.

 The Subsidy amount entered should be equal to 70% of the employee’s net weekly pay, with:

 - A maximum of €410 per week where the Average Net Weekly Pay is less than or equal to €586; or

 - A maximum of €350 per week where the Average Net Weekly Pay is greater than €586 and less than or equal to €960

 The Subsidy amount will not be subject to Income Tax, USC or PRSI.

 Please note: the Subsidy amount is reckonable income, which may be taxed at a later stage by Revenue.
 Revenue will be providing information on this on their website.

 If an employer wants to make a taxable payment to their employee, they can capture an amount less than or equal to 30% of the employee’s Average Net Weekly Pay in the Top-up amount field.
 This amount will be included in Gross Pay and will be subject to Income Tax, USC and PRSI as calculated by the RPN.
 However, there will be no employee PRSI applied and the employer PRSI will be reduced to 0.5% of the top-up payment.

 Note that if the employer captures more than 30% in the Top-up amount field (i.e. the employee receives more than their Average Net Weekly Pay), Revenue may reduce the Subsidy amount refunded to the employer.